Tips for Writing Your Auto Attendant Script

 Menu tips for after hours

-You have the option to create an After Hours menu to inform callers that your business is closed and offer different call routing options than your Business Hours menu.
+You can create an After Hours menu to inform callers that your business is closed and offer different call routing options than your Business Hours menu.
 If you use the After Hours option, follow these tips:

 - Keep Business Hours and After Hours menu options consistent.
 If you use Key 2 for Sales on your Business Hours menu, reserve Key 2 for Sales on your After Hours menu.
 If you don’t want Sales as an option on your After Hours menu, skip using Key 2 on that menu.